-First of all, what do we mean by fake influencers?
-The simplest explanation is that fake influencers are those people who present themselves as “influencers” but whose social media following is largely made up of bots and fake accounts.
+First of all, what do we mean by a fake influencer?
+The simplest explanation is that a fake influencer is someone who presents themself as an “influencer” but whose social media following is largely made up of bots and fake accounts.

 In other words, they have no real influence.
 So working with them wouldn’t yield any real results.

 While every social media user is susceptible to the occasional bot followers, these influencers willingly sign up for them.
 This is mainly because of the mistaken belief that being an influencer is all about getting millions of followers.

 That isn’t too big of a stretch because a large social media following is what attracts certain brands when they’re looking for an influencer.

 These fake Instagram influencers try to take a shortcut and pay to get more followers.
 There are sites that let you buy a certain number of bot followers for a fixed price.
 So a large portion of the followers of these fake influencers are bots or fake accounts.

 In other words, they aren’t actually engaging real people and these fake accounts won’t engage with their content.

 A lot of brands, even the big ones, have made the mistake of partnering with a fake Instagram influencer.

 In fact, a Points North Group study found that Ritz-Carlton tops the list of brands that have fallen prey to influencers with fake followers.
 According to the study, the influencers they have worked with have about 78% fake followers.